Martchus/openQA-helper/README.md

 Keeping too much profiling data around slows down Docker startup for the testsuite significantly as it copies all the data of your openQA repository checkout.

-## Schedule jobs with dependencies locally
+## Schedule jobs with dependencies locally to test dependency handling
 At this point `openqa-clone-job` is able to handle any kind of dependencies just fine.
 So you can use it to clone a cluster from production (instead of following the more complicated approach mentioned in the next section).